 EE BIOL 194B - Research Group or Internship Seminars: Ecology and Evolutionary Biology

-EE BIOL 261 - Molecular Ecology of Plant Populations
+EE BIOL 154 - Ecosystems of California

 My research program examines the evolution of tree populations to their local environment as the outcome of gene flow, natural selection and their demographic history.
 I have selected trees as a focus of my research for many reasons?they are key determinants of their ecosystem; their long lifespan and typically high population sizes provides an interesting context for studying evolution; and their conservation not only preserves the tree species of interest by multiple trophic levels of biodiversity from the soil microbiome to the wildlife that feed on their fruit.
 Oaks (Quercus) in general, and valley oak (Quercus lobata Née) in particular, are an excellent study system for investigating the molecular basis of local adaptation of trees.
 The genus Quercus has many species through the Northern Hemisphere that are important economically and ecologically; in North American oaks have more biomass and species than pine.